Prachiti15/DAA-ASSIGNMENT/README.md

       "The maximum resource utilization is " + maxdifference[n - 1]
     );
     System.out.print(
-      "The activitys involved in the maximum resource utilization are " );
+      "The activity(s) involved in the maximum resource utilization are " );
     for (int i : tasks.get(n - 1)) {
       System.out.print("A"+(i + 1) + ">>");